-Auditors are a crucial component of Chicken Farmers of Canada’s On-Farm Food Safety Assurance and Animal Care programs.
+Auditors are a crucial component of the Animal Care program.
 Chicken Farmers of Canada’s auditors are qualified individuals who perform annual audits by evaluating producers’ implementation of the program requirements.
 To be considered, all potential auditors must first meet qualifications for both education and experience in agriculture.
 They must then successfully complete:

-Once qualified, auditors are required to participate in continuing education.
+Auditors are required to participate in continuing education.
 Auditors attend Chicken Farmers of Canada’s annual auditor training course and undergo witness audits on a regular basis.